Silver: Halides

-The only known dihalide of silver is the difluoride, AgF_{2}, which can be obtained from the elements under heat.
+The only known dihalide of silver is the difluoride, AgF2, which can be obtained from the elements under heat.
 A strong yet thermally stable and therefore safe fluorinating agent, silver(II) fluoride is often used to synthesise hydrofluorocarbons.

 In stark contrast to this, all four silver(I) halides are known.
 The fluoride, chloride, and bromide have the sodium chloride structure, but the iodide has three known stable forms at different temperatures; that at room temperature is the cubic zinc blende structure.
 They can all be obtained by the direct reaction of their respective elements.
-As the halogen group is descended, the silver halide gains more and more covalent character, solubility decreases, and the colour changes from the white chloride to the yellow iodide as the energy required for ligand-metal charge transfer (X^{−}Ag^{+} → XAg) decreases.
+As the halogen group is descended, the silver halide gains more and more covalent character, solubility decreases, and the colour changes from the white chloride to the yellow iodide as the energy required for ligand-metal charge transfer (X-Ag+ -> XAg) decreases.
 The fluoride is anomalous, as the fluoride ion is so small that it has a considerable solvation energy and hence is highly water-soluble and forms di- and tetrahydrates.
 The other three silver halides are highly insoluble in aqueous solutions and are very commonly used in gravimetric analytical methods.
 All four are photosensitive (though the monofluoride is so only to ultraviolet light), especially the bromide and iodide which photodecompose to silver metal, and thus were used in traditional photography.
 The reaction involved is: